tankz3508/tankz3508/README.md

 ### About me:

 - :computer: I like coding.
-- :timer_clock: In my free time, I usually try learning something new about computers or programming languages.
+- :timer_clock: In my free time, I usually try to learn something new about computers or programming languages.
 - :star: My favorite programming language is C.

 ---